krishna1194/Data-Projects/README.md

 # Data-Projects

 I'll be updating this folder with Multiple Data Projects.
 All the projects will be coded using Python.
+The data is from StrataScratch.

 | S.No  | Project Name | Company Name | Brief Description |
 | ------------- | ------------- | ------------- | ------------- |